 }

-method, it will create the following tables including the join table.
+When you create migration or call the EnsureCreatedmethod, it will create the following tables including the join table.

-Copy CREATE TABLE [dbo].[Movies] (
+CREATE TABLE [dbo].[Movies] (

-[Name] NVARCHAR (MAX) NULL ,
+[Name] NVARCHAR (MAX) NULL,

-CONSTRAINT [PK_Movies] PRIMARY KEY CLUSTERED ([MovieId] ASC )
+CONSTRAINT [PK_Movies] PRIMARY KEY CLUSTERED ([MovieId] ASC)

 );